- Income Tax for NRIs in India - Rules, Exemptions & Deductions

 As an NRI looking for ways to save your income tax while selling property in India, connect with our experts and get solutions to all your tax queries.
 Hire an Online CA.

-Consequences of Not Paying TDS
+Consequences of Not Deducting TDS

 In situations where the buyer fails to adhere to the prescribed TDS (Tax Deducted at Source) rates applicable to Non-Resident Indians (NRIs) or neglects to deduct TDS for any reason, they expose themselves to significant legal consequences.
 It is crucial for buyers to recognize their legal responsibility in deducting and depositing TDS according to the specified rates for NRI sellers or as per the rates mentioned in the NIL/lower deduction certificate issued by the Income Tax Department.